muratk5n/thirdwave/en/README.md

 Lysychansk.The twin cities were the last major population centers in Luhansk Province under Ukrainian control.
-Now with both in hand, Russia effectively controls all of the resource-rich region and can regroup with Donetsk in its cross hairs.Controlling Sievierodonetsk and Lysychansk means Russia could position its forces to mount offensives on cities to the southwest, notably Sloviansk, Kramatorsk and Bakhmut.Kramatorsk is one of the last major cities still under Ukrainian control in Donetsk.
+Now with both in hand, Russia effectively controls all of the resource-rich region and can regroup with Donetsk in its cross hairs.
+Controlling Sievierodonetsk and Lysychansk means Russia could position its forces to mount offensives on cities to the southwest, notably Sloviansk, Kramatorsk and Bakhmut.
+Kramatorsk is one of the last major cities still under Ukrainian control in Donetsk.
 If Kramatorsk falls, Mr. Putin's forces will in effect control the whole Donbas region"